michelle3211/311project/project-background/project-background.md

 # Project Value and Importance

->> value in everyday programming practice—an
+>> value in everyday programming practice

 >> you must base that description on existing work.
 How much?
 That will differ from project to project, but we'll try to quantify by saying "at least the equivalent of three CS conference research papers used suitably to support your description"

 >> perhaps because of industrial or research impact

 Ideas: